 TAG Is the default tag,

-registry that doesn’t have https, and it speaks for itself.
-If you
+that doesn’t have https, and it speaks for itself.
+If you export the

-interacting with a Docker registry.
-This use case is typically for use
+https when interacting with a Docker registry.
+This use case is

 SINGULARITY_BUILDER Used to specify the remote builder service URL.
 The default value is our remote builder.